lizmat/articles/sbom-4.md

 But, as there was no support for `PURL`s in Raku yet, it also meant support for it had to be created.
 And as was the case with `SBOM::CycloneDX`, I decided to add support for the entire specification.
 Which was also quite extensive, but not nearly as extensive as with `SBOM::CycloneDX`.

+## A PURL module

+Since I wanted to [SBOM::CycloneDX](https://raku.land/zef:lizmat/SBOM::CycloneDX) to be able to support the entire functionality of the CycloneDX 1.6 definition, I had no choice but to implement the whole of the PURL specification (and its supported types) as well.
+Life can be hard when you're having fun!

+At the moment of this writing, the PURL specification recognizes 31 types, each with their rules for handling and interpreting their native package specification into a Package URL.

+Fortunately a pretty large test-set was provided for all registered types.
+Which changed in format halfway through implementation, but that's what you get when you're at the bleeding edge of developments.

+So there it was: [PURL support for Raku](https://raku.land/zef:lizmat/PURL).
+Which allowed the [`purl` subset](https://raku.land/zef:lizmat/SBOM::CycloneDX#purl) of `SBOM::CycloneDx` to get validation.
+For whatever SBOM thrown at it.

 ## Adding support for Raku module distributions

 But implementing all of this, was not really of use for Raku module distributions itself.
 Because there was **no** support for Raku defined in the PURL specification itself yet.